‘Rata Wenuwen Hiru - Sahana Yaathra’ initiative in three districts today

 If this service is required by an Elders’ Home they can contact 077 303 5930.

 At the same time, the Programme to disinfect public places by Hiru Media Network together with the Sri Lanka Red Cross has continued today.
-Accordingly, police stations in Homagama, Padukka, Hanwella, Navagamuwa, Athurugiriya, Talangama, Mulleriyawa and Wellampitiya were disinfected
+Accordingly, police stations in Maharagama and Thalangama were disinfected

-Meanwhile, Hiru Media Network in partnership with the Sri Lanka Red Cross Society launched a programme to provide safe clothing and equipment for the health staff working to combat the Covid-19 virus.

-As a first step the National Institute of Infectious Diseases was provided with protective clothing and equipment.
+Senior DIG in charge of the Western Province, Deshabandu Tennakoon who visited the premises when the Maharagama Police station was being disinfected expressed his gratitude to the community welfare work being carried out by the Hiru Media Network.